-The rate is not declining and the causes are still not well understood.
+There has been little change in the rate of stillbirth over the past three decades and the causes are still not well understood.

-It is a tragedy no one wants to contemplate – especially when they are expecting a baby.
-For some the thought of losing a child can become an overwhelming fear.
-But it is important to arm yourself with a few of the facts about stillbirth while you are pregnant.
-If you are aware of the risk factors then you may be able to take preventative measures.
+Stillbirth is a tragedy no one wants to contemplate—especially when they are expecting a baby.
+For some, the thought of losing a child can become an overwhelming fear.

 So what exactly is stillbirth?
 What causes it?
 Who is at risk?
-And what preventative measures can you take to lower the risk?
+And what are the evidence-based preventative measures can you take to lower the risk?

 What is stillbirth?

 Stillbirth is the loss of a baby from 20 weeks’ gestation or 400g of body weight (where gestation is unknown).